foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/setup-instructions.md

 ## Mass Effect DLC

-> Skip this step if you own the game on Origins.
+> Skip this step if you own the game on Origin.
 It is only required for Steam users.

 There are two DLC packs for Mass Effect 1, [Bring Down the Sky](https://masseffect.fandom.com/wiki/Bring_Down_the_Sky) and [Pinnacle Station](https://masseffect.fandom.com/wiki/Pinnacle_Station).
 Unfortunately, neither of them are included with the Steam download and must be installed separately ([source](https://steamcommunity.com/sharedfiles/filedetails/?id=519913125)).